lancenacabuan/Shaliah/README.md

 -   **Ignatius of Antioch (c.
 107 AD):** Ignatius, an bishop en route to martyrdom, wrote letters that contain lofty Christological affirmations.
-He refers to Jesus as "God Incarnate" in various ways –for instance, in his *Letter to the Ephesians*, he speaks of "our God, Jesus the Christ"[\[52\]](https://en.wikipedia.org/wiki/Biblical_unitarianism#:~:text=Biblical%20unitarians%20claim%20that%20history,7)
+He refers to Jesus as "God Incarnate" in various ways – for instance, in his *Letter to the Ephesians*, he speaks of "our God, Jesus the Christ"[\[52\]](https://en.wikipedia.org/wiki/Biblical_unitarianism#:~:text=Biblical%20unitarians%20claim%20that%20history,7)
     (a bold phrase equating Jesus with God).
 Ignatius emphasizes the